TOAST-DOCS/TOAST-Cloud/en/user-guide.md

 #### TOAST Korea
 - PAYCO Credit Cards: A simplified method of payment provided by PAYCO, available on PAYCO account.  <br/>
 - Credit Cards: Authentication (authentication of the holder via mobile phone) is required in accordance with the issuing entity’s authentication policy, in order to register a credit card as payment method. <br/>
-- Credit Cards (outside of Korea): Authentication (3D authentication) is required in accordance with the issuing entity’s authentication policy, in order to register a credit card as payment method. <br/>
 - Bank Transfers: The method is provided only to business members, who are required to enter account information and authenticate (Public Key Certificate) it in accordance with bank’s policy before registering it as payment method.<br/>

 #### TOAST Japan